 These results have important ramifications for business and career influence.
 Attractive agents have an advantage over other people as the targets of their influence will without consciously deciding to do so think positively of them and be more likely to cooperate.
 An attractive agent is more likely to be persuasive all else equal.
 Research finds clear differences in how people are perceived and treated based on looks researchers have continued to examine features of agents’ faces.

-Judgments of an agent’s trustworthiness matter for entrepreneurs
+Judgements of an agent’s trustworthiness matter for entrepreneurs

 Research also suggests that in addition to effects of general attractiveness in business or career influencing situations there are other specific facial features that contribute to judgments of an agent’s trustworthiness.
 Some studies conducted across the UK and US designed a clever study to show how much we trust people with different facial features.